SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In HTML, meter generally displays as a bar of varying fullness.
 In HTML, meter supposedly represents a scalar value within a known range.
 In HTML, progress only accepts max and value as attributes, reflecting the semantics of the completion of a task.
-The min and max attributes specify the minimum/maximum value and are allowed on certain types of <input>s as well as <meter> and max also on <progress>
+The min and max attributes specify the minimum/maximum value and are allowed on certain types of ‹input›s as well as ‹meter› and max also on ‹progress›
-The low, high and optimum attributes may only be specified on <meter>
-In HTML both progress and meter support a fallback text value within their tags.
+The low, high and optimum attributes may only be specified on ‹meter› In HTML both progress and meter support a fallback text value within their tags.

 ##### tables